Sukanyasingh3/Speech-Emotion-Recognition/README.md

 ## Overview
 Speech Emotion Recognition is a vital area in the field of natural language processing and human-computer interaction.
 This project demonstrates how to build a deep learning model to recognize emotions from speech recordings.
 The model employs LSTM layers for sequence modeling, allowing it to capture temporal dependencies in the audio data.

+- Code:
+The Code folder contains the complete implementation of the deep learning model using LSTM layers.
+The code is organized and well-commented to facilitate understanding and modification.
+The main script or notebook in this directory serves as the entry point for understanding the model architecture, training process, and prediction.

+- Dataset
+The Dataset folder holds the speech recordings dataset used to train and evaluate the emotion recognition model.
+The dataset is structured to include labeled examples for various emotions such as fear, anger, happiness, sadness, disgust, neutral, and pleasant surprise.
+If you wish to replicate or extend the project, you can explore the dataset and ensure proper attribution as per the dataset's licensing terms.

+- Model
+In the Model folder, you'll find the pre-trained model weights and architecture.
+This allows you to use the trained model for prediction without having to retrain it from scratch.
+If you decide to fine-tune or modify the model, the code in the Code folder will guide you through the process.

+- Result
+The Result folder contains the output and evaluation results from training the model.
+This includes metrics, graphs, and any other relevant information that provides insights into the model's performance.
+You can use this information to assess the effectiveness of the implemented Speech Emotion Recognition system.

 ## Libraries
 To use this project, you will need to have the following libraries installed: